KaliyevArsen/DbHelper/README.md

 `create_index(table_name, column)`: Creates an index on the specified column of the specified table in the database.

 `close`: Closes the connection to the database.

+I hope this library will make your life easier <3